 To find the best planters available today, we researched 50+ models of all shapes and sizes, then bought and tested the 16 most intriguing models side-by-side.
 Our green-thumbed experts planted and transplanted a wide variety of house plants and succulents throughout the testing period to get hands-on use with each one.
 We thoroughly assessed the aesthetics, quality, functionality, maintenance, and versatility of each planter based on our experiences using them.
-We include hanging, small, medium, and large models to help you find an option that best suits you, your budget, and your plants' needs.Whether you're looking for some house plants to go with your new planter or would like to brighten up your space with some flowers and flower pots, our home & garden experts have tested the best products to help you accomplish all of your growing gardening ambitions.
-If it's time to break ground on a new garden, we've also tested gardening gear like shovels and the best garden hose and nozzle combinations on the market.
+We include hanging, small, medium, and large models to help you find an option that best suits you, your budget, and your plants' needs.Whether you're looking for the best house plants to go with your new planter or would like to brighten up your space with some flowers and flower pots, our home & garden experts have tested the best products to help you accomplish all of your growing gardening ambitions.
+If it's time to break ground on a new garden, we've also tested gardening gear like top-rated gardening shovels and the best garden hose and hose nozzle combinations on the market.

 Our Top Picks